microsoft/TypeScript-wiki/Using-the-Compiler-API.md

 That's it, you're ready to go.
 Now you can try out some of the following examples.

+The compiler API has a few main components:

+ - A `Program` which is the TypeScript terminology for your whole application
+ - A `CompilerHost` which represents the users' system, with an API for reading files, checking directories and case sensitivity etc.
+ - Many `SourceFile`s which represent each source file in the application, hosting both the text and TypeScript AST

 ## A minimal compiler

-Let's try to write a barebones compiler that will take a list of TypeScript files and compile down to their corresponding JavaScript.
-We will need to create a `Program`.
-This is as simple as calling `createProgram`. `createProgram` abstracts any interaction with the underlying system in the `CompilerHost` interface.
-The `CompilerHost` allows the compiler to read and write files, get the current directory, ensure that files and directories exist, and query some of the underlying system properties such as case sensitivity and new line characters.
-For convenience, we expose a function to create a default host using `createCompilerHost`.
+This example is a barebones compiler which takes a list of TypeScript files and compiles them to their corresponding JavaScript.

+We will need to create a `Program`, via `createProgram` - this will create a default `CompilerHost` which uses the file system to get files.

 ```TypeScript
 import * as ts from "typescript";